 The stream format at different stages of processing is shown in figure 2-2.
-Attached SYNC Markers (ASMs) are inserted between transfer frames, generating a stream of SMTFs, prior to the slicer block.
+Attached SYNC Markers (ASMs) are inserted between transfer frames, generating a stream of synch-marked transfer frames (SMTFs), prior to the slicer function.
 Then, the stream of SMTFs is sliced into information blocks of K bits that are fed to the SCCC encoding function that provides as output encoded blocks of N bits.
 Afterwards, constellation mapping is performed and its output stream is a block of encoded (channel) symbols belonging to a PSK or APSK modulation, and with block length always equal to 8100 symbols.
 Finally, PL signaling and (optional) pilot insertion is done, followed by PL pseudo-randomization.